pydantic/logfire/docs/legal/terms_of_service.md

 ### 5.4 Unauthorized Content

-You must not submit, store, or process Content in _Logfire Cloud_ that (a) is illegal, harmful, fraudulent, infringing, offensive, or in violation of privacy rights; (b) violates these _Logfire Terms_, any application law, or any third-party's Intellectual Property Rights or other rights; (c) constitutes protected health information; or (d) entails cardholder or sensitive authentication data unless such data is message-level encrypted by you.
+You must not submit, store, or process Content in _Logfire Cloud_ that

+1. Is illegal, harmful, fraudulent, infringing, offensive, or in violation of privacy rights;
+2. Violates these _Logfire Terms_, any application law, or any third-party's Intellectual Property Rights or other rights;
+3. Constitutes protected health information; or
+4. Entails cardholder or sensitive authentication data unless such data is message-level encrypted by you.

 ### 5.5 Compliance with Laws